Wondering what you need to start a gaming podcast? Here is a guide to everything you need to consider.

 You could always consider a talk show, where you review the newest games released, the last esport competition, or the patch notes from your favourite game.
 Invite somebody as a guest, or even as a co-host, to keep your talk show interesting.

-Consider a video podcast too, there are a large amount of podcasts which are recorded video-first or on a Twitch live stream, and then edited into podcasts at a later date.
+Consider a video podcast too, there are a large number of podcasts which are recorded video-first or on a Twitch live stream, and then edited into podcasts at a later date.

 This comes with naming the podcast, once you know what you are going to be discussing on a weekly or monthly basis, then you can start brainstorming ideas for names.